yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

-Types and type systems are highly useful, not just for verification of type safety, but also more generally, program verification and theorem proving, etc. Types are backed by a rich theory (type theory) and is widely studied.
-As an example, interactive theorem provers may use advanced type systems (such as the calculus of constructions, which has *dependent types*) to form the computational basis for proof assistance and proof checking.
+Types and type systems are highly useful, not just for verification of type safety, but also more generally, program verification and theorem proving etc. Types are backed by a rich theory (type theory) and is widely studied.
+As an example, interactive theorem provers may rely on systems with advanced type systems (such as the calculus of constructions, which has *dependent types*) to form the computational basis for proof assistance and proof checking.
 When these systems are baked into the language, we can write proof-carrying code and theorems (mathematical theorems or